microsoft/InnerEye-DeepLearning/docs/WSL.md

 To use the commandline setup, please first install [winget via the appxbundle](https://github.com/microsoft/winget-cli/releases).

-Optionally, restart your machine and in PowerShell as Administrator type:
+Optionally, restart your machine

+In PowerShell as Administrator type:
 ```
 wsl --install
 ```